 Similarly, there’s evidence from comments on web forums like naturallycurly.com, that sulphates interfere with curling and straightening products too.

-7. Sulphate free can be a better indicator of a cleaner shampoo
+7. Sulphate free can be a better indicator of a generally 'cleaner' shampoo

 Our shampoos were the first ever to gain organic certification in the UK (back in 2004).
 Our formula, while updated for advances in green technology, is still entirely sulphate free, 70% organic - and made from 100% natural origin ingredients.
-Gentle Herb Shampoo received the 2015 Observatoire des Cosmetiques award for Best Sensitive Scalp Shampoo.
+Gentle Herb Shampoo has received multiple awards as a 'Free From' shampoo, as well as an Observatoire des Cosmetiques award for Best Sensitive Scalp Shampoo.